NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 ### Category

-> What type of paper is this?
+> What type of paper is this work?

 ### Context

-> What other papers is it related to?
+> What other *types* of papers is the work related to?

 ### Correctness